Heian period: Developments in Buddhism

 The Heian period saw the rise of two esoteric Buddhist sects, Tendai and Shingon.

 Tendai is the Japanese version of the Tiantai school from China, which is based on the Lotus Sutra, one of the most important sutras in Mahayana Buddhism.
 It was brought to Japan by the monk Saichō.
 An important element of Tendai doctrine was the suggestion that enlightenment was accessible to "every creature".
 Saichō also sought independent ordination for Tendai monks.
 A close relationship developed between the Tendai monastery complex on Mount Hiei and the imperial court in its new capital at the foot of the mountain.
 As a result, Tendai emphasized great reverence for the emperor and the nation.
 Emperor Kanmu himself was a notable patron of the otherworldly Tendai sect, which rose to great power over the ensuing centuries.

-Shingon is the Japanese version of the Zhenyen school from China, which is based on Vajrayana Buddhism.
+Shingon is the Japanese version of the Zhen'yan school from China, which is based on Vajrayana Buddhism.
 It was brought to Japan by the monk Kūkai.
 Shingon Buddhism emphasizes the use of symbols, rituals, incantations and mandalas, which gave it a wide appeal.
 Kūkai greatly impressed the emperors who succeeded Emperor Kammu, and also generations of Japanese, not only with his holiness but also with his poetry, calligraphy, painting, and sculpture.
 Both Kūkai and Saichō aimed to connect state and religion and establish support from the aristocracy, leading to the notion of "aristocratic Buddhism".